MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_correlation_matrix_cruise_track.rst

 .. method:: plot_cruise_corr_map(cruise, targetTables, targetVars, depth1, depth2, temporalTolerance, latTolerance, lonTolerance, depthTolerance, method='spearman', exportDataFlag=False, show=True)

-    This function colocalizes the target variables along track of a cruise (see `Match (colocalize) Cruise Track with Datasets`_).
+    This function colocalizes the target variables along the track of a cruise (see `Match (colocalize) Cruise Track with Datasets`_).
 It then computes and visualizes a correlation matrix showing the pairwise correlation coefficients between the colocalized variables.
 The colocalization procedure relies on the tolerance parameters because they set the matching boundaries between the cruise track and target datasets.
 Currently, this graph is only supported by plotly library.

-    Returns the generated correlation graph object.
+    This function returns the generated correlation graph object.
 One may modify the graph properties (see example below).

     .. note::